-Crispy, fried shallots give this Brussels sprouts fix-up a taste of indulgence, while white wine lends a bit of elegance.
-Enjoy the well-rounded flavors of this side dish with only 144 calories.
+Crispy fried shallots give this Brussels sprouts fix-up a taste of indulgence, while white wine lends a bit of elegance.
+Enjoy the well-rounded flavors of this side dish for only 144 calories.

 Tender beets, crisp greens, and chewy quinoa pack this side salad with abundant nutrients.
 A tangy dressing of balsamic vinegar, oil, and honey add well-rounded flavors.

 Serve this salad for dinner or bring it to a potluck to share.
-Spinach, cabbage, snow peas, and crispy tempeh combine with our homemade tangy-Asian dressing to make a salad that is sure to please even the pickiest of palates.
+Spinach, cabbage, snow peas, and crispy tempeh combine with our homemade tangy Asian dressing to make a salad that is sure to please even the pickiest palates.

 You're sure to impress if you serve these yummy appetizers before your next dinner party.
 Spinach, cream cheese, and Parmesan cheese combine to make the filling for these tasty mini calzones.

 Plan ahead for this six-serving chicken dinner because it needs a few hours of marinating time.
 But trust us -- the tangy, low-sodium results are totally worth it.

 Tip: To get the most juice from limes, lemons, or oranges, let them stand at room temperature for about 30 minutes before halving them and squeezing out the juice.